-Zwift has a challenging job here, making a system that creates avatars people can feel good about.
+Zwift has a challenging task on their hands in building tools to create avatars people can feel good about.

 What about the avatar’s actual body?
 Sure, your avatar is “decorated” with all the clothing and accessories listed above, but have you ever wondered how Zwift sizes avatars?